ott0-man/writeups/plaidctf/2020/file-system-based/writeup.md

    how the FAT32 filesystem is laid out.

-   The PDF file at http://read.pudn.com/downloads77/ebook/294884/FAT32%20Spec%20%28SDA%20Contribution%29.pdf was very useful.
+   The PDF file at http://read.pudn.com/downloads77/ebook/294884/FAT32%20Spec%20%28SDA%20Contribution%29.pdf and the example code at https://gist.github.com/jonte/4577833 was very useful.
+I based my scripts on jonte's code.

    The FAT32 file is laid out something like this:

    | Layout                |
    |-----------------------|